-LG G3 comes with KitKat version.
+LG G3 comes with a KitKat version.
 It received Two Major upgrades from LG.
 After Marshmallow 6.0 version, LG stopped major upgrades and security patch updates.
-Most of the people who bought this mobile, use this as either a primary or secondary device.
+Most of the people who bought this mobile use this as either a primary or secondary device.
 If you root your mobile, you can flash Custom ROMs.
-There are some official Custom ROMs are also available.
+There are some official Custom ROMs that are also available.
 In Specific Lineage OS 16.0 based on Pie 9.0 version available for this device.
 Official release means you will receive regular patch updates and Major upgrades.
 There are two methods available in this process.
 You can use the LG One Click Tool or TWRP method.
-If you use TWRP method, after the first boot, you should Install Magisk.
+If you use the TWRP method, after the first boot, you should Install Magisk.
 When you use the LG One Click Tool method, you can use the default SuperSU, or you can replace Magisk.

 Why should you Root LG G3?